-There is a toolbox which contains a range of elements, relationships and Patterns for creating Entity Relationship diagrams.
+The Diagram Toolbox contains a range of elements, relationships and Patterns for creating Entity Relationship diagrams.

 The Entity Relationship diagram (like any diagram) can be viewed as an element list, which makes working with the element's properties easier.

 Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams, and the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.